 Unlike granite, quartz is not present in the composition of syenite, making it a sub-acidic type of rock.
 The syenite has a crushing strength varying between 90 MPa to 150 MPa.
 Syenite is used for the construction of pavements, external facings of building walls, decorative purposes, kitchen tops, etc.

-Basalt is used as concrete aggregates, road base, railroad ballast, pavement aggregates, etc.
+Basalt is used as concrete aggregates, road bases, railroad ballast, pavement aggregates, etc.

 5. Sand Stone